richardcornish/richlearnspythonthehardway/README.md

 This repository contains the code I wrote to complete the [52 exercises](http://learnpythonthehardway.org/book/) of [Learn Python the Hard Way](http://learnpythonthehardway.org/) by [Zed Shaw](http://zedshaw.com/about/).

-To ensure completion I have entered into a blood pact with a friend doing likewise.

 I attempt to write about this probably horrific experience with [GitHub Pages](https://pages.github.com/) and [Pelican](http://blog.getpelican.com/) at [richlearnspythonthehardway.org](http://richlearnspythonthehardway.org/).

 ## Install